 The first part means no more than 28% of pre-tax household income should be allocated to servicing home debts.
 This should include all home-related loans, their interests, principal payments, taxes, and insurance.

 The second part means that you should not dedicate more than 36% of your pre-tax income to payment of all debts.
-This includes personal loans, credit card debts, auto loans, and so on.
+This includes unsecured personal loans in Singapore, credit card debts, auto loans, and so on.
 Let’s break it down further using the guideline below:

 - Anything below 30% is great